Dallas Schools with Registered Nursing Degree Programs

 Associate of Applied Sciences in Nursing

-This 72-credit program at Brookhaven College combines lectures, skill labs and clinical experience.
-Courses include anatomy, physiology, chemistry, nutrition, microbiology, psychology and liberal arts classes.
+This 60-credit program at Brookhaven College combines lectures, skill labs and clinical experience.
+Courses include anatomy, physiology, chemistry, clinical practice, microbiology, psychology and ethics.
 Rotations begin in the first semester and occur during day and evening hours.
 Students gain clinical experience in the maternity, pediatrics, psychiatry and surgical departments of Dallas-area hospitals.
+Students will be prepared to take the NCLEX-RN exam.

 University of Texas at Arlington